JUDOKICK/creol-documentation/source/creol-dlt.rst

 Creol-Eth is the primary repository for smart contracts pertaining to storing and managing the state of the built environment it is deployed for.
 At present time it is centered around Lighting and Lighting control.
 More extensions for HVAC/Blinds/etc are currently being developed and this document will be updated when they are deployed.
 It relies on a hardware device described in ``creol-hardware`` to be installed in the building to cryptographically sign and report information about the DALI system.
-This Oracle provides state information to the contracts about each LED found within a space.
+This pseudo-Oracle provides state information to the contracts about each LED found within a space.
 For more detailed information on how these interact checkout the Intro to the Creol Network page.

 Background